villhei/elixirtut/elixir_web/app/chapters/08_lazy_streams.md

   }
 ```

-The imperative approach would be better here, as counting the lines would not need the several hundred thousand unnecessary instructions forced upon us by the functional approach.
+The imperative approach would be more performant here, as counting the lines would not need the several hundred thousand unnecessary instructions forced upon us by the selected declarative approach.

 ## Ranges